arktekk/scala3-scalafix/readme.md

 ## GivenAndUsing

-Rewrite implicit keywords to given and using.
+Rewrite implicit keywords to given and using. **Please note that this rule might introduce some compile errors.**

 **Example:**
 ```scala